 The records and memorials of the British Cemetery include the founder of the Circo Price, the founder of Restaurante Lhardy, the Loewe family (leather goods and accessories), the Brooking family (jewellery), well-known industrialists such as Boetticher and Girod and the Bagration dynasty (ruling house of Georgia), the Bauer banking family and the pioneer photographer, Charles Clifford.
 The British Cemetery in Madrid is only one of a number of British Cemeteries in Spain and indeed there are also British Cemeteries all over the world, each steeped in local history and the links Britain has with that region.
 The British Cemetery in Madrid has survived the turbulence of nineteenth century Spain, the Spanish Civil War and two World Wars.

 Burials are now carried out only rarely but space allows for the laying of ashes.
-The Committee, chaired by the British Consul-General, Madrid prepares occasional events to raise awareness among the British community and others who are interested in the social history and development of Madrid in the nineteenth and twentieth centuries.
+The Committee, chaired by the British Consul in Madrid, prepares occasional events to raise awareness among the British community and others who are interested in the social history and development of Madrid in the nineteenth and twentieth centuries.
 A major aim has to be fund-raising for the continuance and improvement of the Cemetery.
 Many of the founding families have died out or are no longer represented in Madrid and not a source of contributions for maintenance.

 David Butler M.B.E, member of the British Cemetery Committee